0

 Phil Bloomberg of the Polecats after their gig at The Greyhound Pub, Swindon, 1982.

-Every Saturday morning and afternoon, the Swindon Rockabilly kids hung out at a 50s-style milk bar called The Tartan Café on Curtis Street.
-I took a bunch of 7×5 black and white prints of The Polecats’ gig down there to show them, and I was surprised when they insisted on buying them at 50p each.
-I also photographed them in and around the café and took prints in to show and sell to them.
+The Swindon rockabilly kids used to hang out at a 1950s-style milk bar called The Tartan Café on Curtis Street every Saturday morning through to the afternoon.
+I brought a stack of 7×5 black-and-white prints from The Polecats’ gig to show them, and to my surprise they insisted on buying them at 50p each.
+I also started photographing them in and around the café, then bringing the prints back the next week to show and sell.
+The Tartan Café became a magnet — you’d walk in and immediately know you were part of something.

 Red Ted at The Tartan Cafe, Swindon, 1982.